AppDevGuy/OSSSpeechKit/README.md

 This kit provides Apple's AVFoundation voices available and easy to use, so you do not need to know all the voice codes, among many other things.

-To say things correctly in each language, you need to set the voice to the correct langauge and supply that languages text; this SDK is not a translator.
+To say things correctly in each language, you need to set the voice to the correct language and supply that languages text; this SDK is not a translator.

 ### Code Example:

 You wish for you app to use a Chinese voice, you will need to ensure the text being passed in is Chinese.

-_Disclaimer: I do not know how to speak Chinese, I have used Google translate for the chinese characters._
+_Disclaimer: I do not know how to speak Chinese, I have used Google translate for the Chinese characters._

 #### Correct:
 ```swift